boromirdidnothingwrong/sodorpc/README.md

 # A gentle overview

 Main branch is master. old_master exists for back reference and will eventually be elegible for pruning.

+# Notes to an editor

+In Contensis, please name all components like nameComponent.
+This helps keep them seperate when creating the templates.
+This may need to change to be like Component_name in the future but for now the first way should be good enough.

 # Leaving the below for posterity
 Images, in Contensis.